dfrdn/gulapa-law/content/blog/philippine-phosphate-fertilizer-corporation-“philphos”-rehabilitation.md

 **Notice:** The Rehabilitation Receiver has filed, on October 7, 2016, a Notice of Change of Address with the Rehabilitation Court.
 Thus, please send all pleadings, notices, orders, resolutions, and other papers intended for him shall to the following address:\
 Gulapa Law Office, Unit 12-A, 12/F Marco Polo Ortigas Manila, Sapphire Road Ortigas Center Pasig City 1605

+**Notice:** The Rehabilitation Court has cancelled the hearing on May 21, 2024.
+The Rehabilitation Court also issued a Notice of Hearing dated May 15, 2024 setting a hearing on **July 16, 2024 at 8:30 AM**.

 <!--EndFragment-->